What is future-ready infrastructure?

 - Enhancing capital delivery efficiency and effectiveness

-- Improving transparency and line of sight for key stakeholders.
+- Improving transparency and line of sight.

 - Attracting investment.